Prednisolone is a similar drug of the new generation. An analogue of prednisolone without side effects. Indications for use

 Indications for the use of tablets are chronic and severe pathologies (for example, bronchial asthma).

-What are eye drops used for?
+Why are eye drops prescribed?

 • iritis;